jeraldsanchez/.Net-Core-Mini-Test-Project/README.md

 # Sample_Proj
-An API with Unit Test and Dependency Injection
+An API with Dependency Injection